Doctors' job offers withdrawn after blunder

-Junior doctors' job offers withdrawn after computer blunder
+Junior doctors' job offers withdrawn after blunder

-Up to 1,500 junior doctors who were offered posts as registrars have had their job offers withdrawn, following a mistake in the recruitment process.
+Up to 1,500 junior doctors offered posts as registrars have had their job offers withdrawn, following a mistake in the recruitment process.

+Doctors say they have been left stressed and in limbo, and potentially out of pocket over plans to move home.

-The Royal College of Physicians, which oversaw the recruitment, apologised, blaming human error.
-It said the process would have to be re-run.
+The Royal College of Physicians, which oversees recruitment, apologised for the "human error" and is working over the weekend to restart the process.

-In a statement, the British Medical Association said it was "appalled".
+Doctors' union, the British Medical Association, said it was "appalled".

-"We cannot express how unacceptable we find this situation," adding: "This has caused extreme anxiety for trainees."
+The junior doctors were alerted to the error just before 17:00 BST on Friday, at the start of the bank holiday weekend.
+Fellow doctors described juniors as being in tears.

+Many were set to uproot their families to take up the job offers, selling homes, putting offers down on houses, moving children to new schools and partners resigning from jobs to find new ones.

+"For years I've been moving from contract to contract as a junior doctor, so the idea of having a stable job for five years was amazing.

+"It's hugely annoying and upsetting to have the carpet swept out from under us after someone made a spreadsheet error."

-ST3 Recruitment is a nationally co-ordinated system for recruiting doctors across England, Scotland and Wales into a broad range of specialities.
+A nationally co-ordinated system, known as ST3 Recruitment, is used for recruiting doctors across England, Scotland and Wales into a broad range of specialities.

-Last month, after attending interviews, up to 1,500 junior doctors received job offers in 24 different medical fields.
+Last month, after attending interviews, up to 1,500 junior doctors entering their third year of specialist training received job offers in 24 different medical fields.

 Each candidate was given a score which determined how likely they were to get their choice of hospital and specialty.

-Last week, the Royal College of Physicians (RCP) discovered a significant number of candidates were credited with the wrong score, because of an error transferring data from one computer programme to another - and may therefore have received an incorrect job offer.
+On Thursday, the Royal College of Physicians (RCP) discovered a significant number of candidates were credited with the wrong score, because of an error transferring data from one computer programme to another - and may therefore have received an incorrect job offer.

-On Friday, the RCP wrote to all those who had offers, advising them that the offer was being rescinded.
+On Friday, the RCP wrote to all those who had offers to say it was being rescinded.

-"We are deeply sorry that it has been necessary to rerun the ST3 offer process due to a mistake in this round of processing," states the letter from the RCP.
+"We are deeply sorry that it has been necessary to rerun the ST3 offer process due to a mistake in this round of processing," the letter from the RCP said.

 "We have taken this approach to be fair to all candidates which can only be achieved with the real scores used."

+The timing couldn't have been worse as we were told the news on Friday afternoon before a bank holiday weekend.

-Speaking on behalf of the junior doctors, the BMA issued a statement, lamenting "the impact - both emotionally and financially - it is having on junior doctors across the UK".
+Speaking on behalf of the junior doctors, the BMA issued a statement saying: "We cannot express how unacceptable we find this situation."

+It said it had caused extreme anxiety for trainees and lamented "the impact - both emotionally and financially - it is having on junior doctors across the UK".

 Chairs Chaand Nagpaul and Jeeves Wijesuriya said they had spoken at length with Professor Jane Dacre, president of the Royal College of Physicians, "to articulate the strength of feeling".